 - Spanish: Galana dientefino, Tiburón de noche, and Tiburón dentiliso

 Importance to Humans

-In the western Atlantic, this shark may be incidental by-catch but is considered to have little overall economic importance to the commercial shark fishery.
-It is primarily caught with floating longlines in inshore waters.
-This shark is sometimes targeted by gillnet fisheries close to shore and may be of local economic importance.
-In the northern Gulf of Mexico, it is taken occasionally by rod and reel.
-This shark is marketed either fresh or dried-salted for human consumption.
+In the western Atlantic, this shark may be incidental by-catch on floating longlines in inshore waters but is considered to have little overall economic importance to the commercial shark fishery.
+However, local fishermen may target them with gillnets close to shore.
+In the northern Gulf of Mexico, they are taken occasionally by rod and reel, and the meat is marketed either fresh or dried-salted (Portnoy et al. 2016).

 Danger to Humans

 While this shark is not involved in any reported injuries, care should be taken when handling these sharks (Compagno et al, 2005).

 Finetooth sharks are considered to be of least concern according to the IUCN.
 Gillnet bans in Florida, Georgia, South Carolina, and Texas have proved to be helping the population of these sharks (Portnoy et al. 2016).
 Due to the coastal nature of this shark, they avoid most gillnet fishing that occurs out of state waters.
 Finetooth sharks are also managed in the US Fisher management Plan for Atlantic tunas, swordfish, and sharks.